 This approach to manufacturing optimization would allow for the fast development of a prototype incorporating the key functionality for minimal cost.
 All parties recognized that the net development dollars to a manufacturing-ready product would increase because of this choice.
 This was a valid business decision, with some risks and some rewards.

 Ultimately the Kickstarter campaign was successful and the project was now driven partly by a delivery target date.

-As with the previous example, the manufacturer was engaged early to address potential challenges.
+As with the previous example, product design firms engaged the manufacturer early to address potential challenges.
 In this example, the manufacturer was engaged later in the process, to keep early development costs low.
 As the development team expected, the manufacturer did have specific needs which required significant iteration to the product’s internal geometry and materials.

 The product design started to diverge from the prototype in the Kickstarter campaign to accommodate manufacturing requirements.
 Many system elements had to be completely re-designed, adding cost and time to the project, as anticipated when the decision was made to forego manufacturing consideration in the initial design.
 Because of this planning, none of these extra costs and time came as a surprise to the client, and this is a key aspect of this strategy.

 In this example, some of the things that led to higher cost optimization for manufacturing were: